hmsayem/alumni-api/README.md

     "linkedin": "https://www.linkedin.com/in/sayem",
 }
 ```
-> The request will update the facebook and linked in links of the specified user.
+> This request will update the facebook and linked in links of the specified user.
 Server will deny the request if the specified user is not same as the logged in user.

 ##### Delete Social links of a user
 ```http